xavysp/color_restorer/README.md

 # color_restorer
 It is a python implementation for RGB color restoration from a RGB-NIR multispectral image based in Neural Network approach

-## Soon code and trained cheackpints
+## Soon, code and trained parameters

 ## Requirements